2dubs/Job-Skills-Extraction/README.md

 **Finally**, NMF is used to find two matrices W (m x k) and H (k x n) to approximate term-document matrix A, size of (m x n).
- - m equals number of featrues (job skills)
+ - m equals number of features (job skills)
  - n equals number of documents (job descriptions)
  - k equals number of components (groups of job skills).